CkauNui/ckau-book/README.md

 ### Copyrights / Sources

-Each brand of hardware and software here represented as a tribute.
+Each brand of hardware and software here represented as a tribute.<br/>
-Used logos, trademarks and photos are copyright of their respective owners.
+Used logos, trademarks and photos are copyright of their respective owners.<br/>
 The Vanamo Online Game Museum for (most) photos.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]